-It was Monday afternoon and I am outside walking with my son and dog while listening to the upcoming Exercise and Scoliosis CD.
+It was Monday afternoon, and I walked with my son and dog outside while listening to the upcoming Exercise and Scoliosis CD.
 I was making my notes on the interview with Dr. Will Kalla.
-He commented that if university students who have scoliosis continue to have poor posture while studying and doing computer work, the poor posture will make their scoliosis worse.
+He commented that if university students with scoliosis continue to have poor posture while studying and doing computer work, the poor posture will worsen their scoliosis.

 It got me thinking about computers and laptops.

-In the 90s, there was a huge push to redesign one’s desktop computer workstation in order to decrease carpal tunnel syndrome.
-There has been very little talk or information on how laptops affect the body.
-With laptop use on the rise, I could not find the number but I am sure it is 60% or more.
-I know in my house we have two laptops and one desktops.
+In the 90s, there was a considerable push to redesign one’s desktop computer workstation to decrease carpal tunnel syndrome.
+There has been tiny talk or information on how laptops affect the body.
+With laptop use on the rise, I could not find the number, but I am sure it is 60% or more.
+I know in my house we have two laptops and one desktop.
 Some universities are reporting 85% laptop use by students.

-While my son was having a nap, I decided to do a little research to see if there has been much research on laptops and posture.
+While my son was having a nap, I did a little research to see if there had been much research on laptops and posture.
 I was blown away to see that the only one I could find was from 1997.
 If you know of something more recent, please post a comment below.

 Do you remember how big and heavy a laptop was in 1997?

-Have you seen how small the laptops are that university students are using?
+Have you seen how small the laptops that university students are using?

-There may not be much research but the research got me thinking about my clients with neck pain.
+There may not be much research, but the study got me thinking about my clients with neck pain.

-I want to give you what you need to know specially for those who are using laptops who have greater neck flexion and head tilt than those who are using a desktop computer.
+I want to give you what you need to know, especially for those using laptops with greater neck flexion and head tilt than those using a desktop computer.

 Greater Neck Flexion

+If you have injured your neck, you don’t need more pressure.
 Look at the muscle of the neck.
 They are small.
-With greater neck flexion or bringing your chest closer to your chin, more load it put on these muscles.
-If the muscles can’t hold the load then the force gets put on the ligaments and other non-contractile tissues of the neck.
-If you have injured your neck, you don’t need more force put on it.
+More load is put on these muscles with greater neck flexion or bringing your chest closer to your chin.
+If the muscles can’t hold the load, then the force gets put on the neck’s ligaments and other non-contractile tissues.

 Greater Head Tilt

-When using a laptop, you get greater movement at the top of your cervical spine or neck.
-This great tilt leads to more load on the spine.
+When using a laptop, you get more significant movement at the top of your cervical spine or neck.
+This considerable tilt leads to more load on the spine.
 Once again, if you have a neck injury, you don’t need to be putting more load or force on it.

-The take home message, if you have a laptop and neck pain, don’t use it in your lap.
+The take-home message, if you have a laptop and neck pain, don’t use it in your lap.
 Using a laptop leads to more head tip and neck flexion.
 This puts more force or load on your neck.
-An increase in force on your injuried neck will keep things irritated and slows down your clients’ recovery from a neck injury.
-When you are talking with your client and asking them what they do, make sure you ask if they use a laptop if they have a neck injury.
+Increased pressure on your injured neck will keep things irritated and slow your clients’ recovery from a neck injury.
+When you are talking with your client and asking them what they do, make sure you ask if they use a laptop or have a neck injury.

 Feel free to comment on this blog post.
-Add a research that you know about or add your own stories.
+Add research that you know about, or add your own stories.